slmnn/tman2/README.md

 # Aluehallintasovellus v2

-Also note that these 'directories' are just submodules to another repos

 ## Backend
 For backend side this boilerplate uses Sails.js (imho awesome).
 See more info at https://github.com/balderdashy/sails I have just done some small tweaks to generic workflow of sails nothing else.
-Backend side of this 'boilerplate' is served on separate repository https://github.com/tarlepp/angular-sailsjs-boilerplate-backend

 ## Frontend
 Boilerplate uses slush-angular for frontend (AngularJS using Google Angular App Structure Recommendations).